Teach English Online from Nigeria

 The company lets you teach using a wifi connection from anywhere in the world, so this is a great opportunity for a digital nomad.
 If you want to travel and explore the world, Palfish is a good fit for you.
 (This post is geared towards native speakers of English who want to teach kids classes.
 If you are a non-native speaker and interested in setting your own rates via Freetalk, click here.)

 The students on Palfish are usually Chinese kids from 3 to 12 years old.
 In my experience, students tend to be quite young.
-If you can entertain and teach phonics (sing the ABCs, teach basic reading) to a five-year-old for 25 minutes with fun stuffed animals and stickers, then then you will excel at this platform.
+If you can entertain and teach phonics (sing the ABCs, teach basic reading) to a five-year-old for 25 minutes with fun stuffed animals and stickers, then you will excel at this platform.
 Make sure you have a fun classroom backdrop!

 Another great option for teaching English from Nigeria is to post your profile on a tutoring site and teach English freelance.